borgui/sort-card/README.md

 # sort-card
-This app allows you to sort a hand of card with a random order value and a random order color Click on the sort button to sort the hand
+This app allows you to sort a hand of card with a random order value and a random order color.
+Click on the sort button to sort the hand

 # back-end